masa-finance/docs/docs/introduction.md

 ### Step 1: Loading our cookie-free script or npm package

-The Masa script or SDK is loaded from our global content delivery network (CDN).
-This means the file loads rapidly from a server closest to you, typically within about 30 milliseconds.
+The Masa script or SDK is loaded rapidly, typically within about 30 milliseconds.

-Once the script or package is loaded, a transaction request is sent to either our EU-owned servers via EU Isolation (if the participant is in the EU) or to our servers in the United States if they're outside of the EU.
+Once the script or package is loaded, a transaction request is sent to our EU-owned servers.
 The request will contain details about the transaction you're conducting and the referring network node.
 The network node will also send our servers your IP Address and User-Agent (which contains details about the browser you're using and device type).
 Our technology doesn't use cookies, so you won't need an annoying cookie consent banner.

 ### Step 2: Establishing if you're a new participant